 3 Most investment treaties assign to tribunals the authority to arbitrate disputes directly arising out of an investment only.
 See art 25(1) of the Convention on the Settlement of Investment Disputes between States and Nationals of Other States ('ICSID Convention') and David A.R.
-Williams and Simon Foote, 'Recent developments in the approach to identifying an 'investment' pursuant to Article 25 (1) of the ICSID Convention' in Chester.
-Brown and Kate Miles, (eds.), Evolution in Investment Treaty Law and Arbitration (Cambridge University Press, 2011) 42, 43.
+Williams and Simon Foote, 'Recent developments in the approach to identifying an "investment" pursuant to Article 25 (1) of the ICSID Convention' in Chester Brown and Kate Miles (eds.), Evolution in Investment Treaty Law and Arbitration (Cambridge University Press, 201) 42, 43.

-4 E.g. the Model BITs of China (2003), France (2006), Germany (2005), the United Kingdom (2005) and the United States (2004) do not refer to human rights.
+4 E.g. the Model BITS of China (2003), France (2006), Germany (2005), the United Kingdom (2005) and the United States (2004) do not refer to human rights.
 Mention of human rights is equally absent from the ICSID Convention, the North American Free Trade Agreement (NAFTA) and the Energy Charter Treaty (ECT).
 The most important print source for decisions on TILA, the ICSID Reports, does not include the term 'human rights' in its index.
-Clare Reiner and Christoph Schreuer, 'Human Rights and International Investment Arbitration' in Pierre-Marie Dupuy, Ernst-Ulrich (eds.), Human Rights in International Investment Law (Oxford University Press, Oxford 2009) 82, at 83.
+Clara